Josip Gašpar

 Josip 'Jozo' Gašpar (born 15 March 1973 in Sinj) is a Croatian retired footballer.

 Club career

 During his club career, he played for hometown side Junak as well as for Dinamo Zagreb, Osijek, and Marsonia.
 As a 16-year-old, he was noticed by Dinamo's talent hunters and brought to Zagreb for a small amount of money.

 International career

 He made his debut for Croatia in an October 1992 friendly match against Mexico, coming on as a 79th-minute substitute for Dražen Biškup, and earned a total of 2 caps, scoring no goals.
 His second and final international was a June 1993 friendly against Ukraine.

-Managerial career

-He was relieved of his managerial duties at Prečko Zagreb at the beginning of April 2013 due to an incident in which he apparently stole a player's credit card and used it to buy 36 one-litre bottles of Jägermeister.